HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 · We remember things that engage our emotions (Buzan & Buzan, 1993)

-When children are doing things for themselves and planning the next steps based on what has already motivated them, we can see these ideas come into play.
-Rima Shore, in her excellent book, Rethinking the Brain, discusses how when children experience rich, stimulating learning environments, their cortex increases in size.
+When children take the initiative and plan the next steps based on what has already motivated them, we can see these ideas come into play.
+Rima Shore, in her excellent book Rethinking the Brain, discusses how v.
 The actual number of dendrites in each neuron rises, and they, in turn, connect with other neurons, forming dendrite trees.
 Science has shown that the effect of this growth is maintained into adulthood (Shore, 2003).

-What Progettazione doesis provide a well-thought-out learning landscape, rich in prior planning, and a well-resourced environment to launch children’s learning and agency without being directive.
+Progettazione provides a well-thought-out learning landscape, rich in prior planning and a well-resourced environment to launch children’s learning and agency without being directive.

 5. Research as an essential activity